-- Give practical gifts such as low flow showerheads, florescent light bulbs or reusable shopping bags.
+- Give practical gifts such as low flow showerheads and faucets, LED light bulbs or reusable shopping bags.

 Over 2.65 billion holiday cards are sold each year in the US The amount of cards could fill a football field 10 stories high.
 If we each sent one card less, we’d save 50,000 cubic yards of paper.

 - Avoid purchasing "singing or musical" greeting cards - these cards contain button cell batteries, electronic, metal and plastic parts.
 That's a lot of unnecessary waste that usually ends up in the landfill.

 - Send e-greetings to family, friends and business associates who are on-line.